gugli28/LocalEPaper/README.md

 My Papa asked to how do I get local newspaper online.
 And this script was created.
 I thought of creating a cron job in my android but apparently it requires the android system to be rooted.
-Finally use Qpython Application on Android to run this script. came across SL4A but due to very less information on google I couldn't implement it.
+Finally used Qpython Application on Android to run this script.

 ## What does this script do ?
   * This script basically dowloads the individual pdf file of the news paper present on the website `http://epaper.jagran.com/homepage.aspx` .